aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/document-creation/postscript/_index.md

 options.setPageSize(PageConstants.getSize(PageConstants.SIZE_A4, PageConstants.ORIENTATION_PORTRAIT));
 ```

-### Step 6: Create a Multipaged or Single‑Paged PS Document
+### Step 6: create a multipaged or single‑Paged PS document
 `PsDocument document = new PsDocument(outputStream, options)` creates the document. `PsDocument` represents a PostScript document that can contain one or many pages.
 Set `multiPaged` to `true` for multi‑page output.

 ```java